hassan-a-alkhalifah/W.O.T./README.md

 * As a user, I want the ability to be able to submit my workout to be stored for later viewing purposes.
 * As a user, I want to be able to see an exhausted list of previous workouts and the option view their details.
 * As a user, I want the ability to edit previous workouts and an option to save edits.
+* As a user, I want the ability to delete previous workouts.

 ## Prototypes/Wireframe